 You can see paintings of the Dashavatharam (the ten incarnations of Lord Vishnu) on the inner walls of the Nalambalam.

 Ambalapuzha Arattu is the main festival at the temple.
-It is observed for ten days during the Malayalam month of Meenam (March – April).
-An important feature of the temple festival is the Velakali which is a unique martial dance form.
+It is observed for ten days during the Malayalam month of Meenam (March–April).
+The festival is well-known for the processions by several caparisoned elephants.
+The main Arattu Utsavam takes place on the Thiruvonam day in Meenam.
+An attractive feature of the festival is the Velakali which is a unique martial dance form.

 Champakulam Boat Race is held on the Prathista Day (idol installation day) of Ambalapuzha Sree Krishna Temple.